Interesting Things to do in Penang (George Town)

 Queen Victoria Memorial Clock Tower

-Queen Victoria Memorial Clock Tower is near to the pier where we alighted from the Mariner of the Seas for our one day tour in Penang.
+Queen Victoria Memorial Clock Tower is near the pier where we alighted from the Mariner of the Seas for our one-day tour in Penang.
 This 60ft-high tower was commissioned in 1897 by a local millionaire, Cheah Chen Eok, to commemorate Queen Victoria’s Diamond Jubilee.
 Each foot represents a year of the Queen’s 60-year reign.

 Things to do in Penang - travel.joogostyle.com

-St Georges Church Penang is the oldest Anglican Church in South East Asia, built between 1817 and 1818.
+St. George’s Church Penang, is the oldest Anglican Church in South East Asia, built between 1817 and 1818.
 During World War II, the church was badly damaged by one of the many Japanese air raids and then looted of nearly all its contents.
-The only original artefacts left are the Bishop’s Chair and Baptism Font.
+The only original artefacts left are the Bishop’s Chair and the Baptism Font.

 Things to do in Penang - travel.joogostyle.com